 While you may be thinking that you still have plenty of time to upgrade, sooner would be much better than later.
 After all, Microsoft is constantly improving their OS lineup with faster and more feature-rich versions, and it would be a grave mistake if you didn’t take advantage of them.

 So if you’re still using SBS, consider the following options.

 Upgrade to Windows Server 2016

 Windows Server 2016 is an entirely new OS that improves the efficiency and security of servers with features like containers and shielded virtual machines (VMs).

 Containers allow you to share server resources with workstations that lack the specs to run high-octane applications.
 For example, if you want to run video editing software but your bare bones computer can’t support it; a container will make it look like it’s running on the local machine when it’s actually running on your server.

-Meanwhile, shielded VMs provide several layers of protection for your servers; including comprehensive access restrictions and threat detections.
+Meanwhile, shielded VMs provide several layers of protection for your servers; including comprehensive access restrictions and threat detection.
 Shielded VMs also have the ability to quarantine your other VMs, so if one is infected with malware, the infection will never spread.

 Companies currently running SBS may find that transitioning to Windows Server 2016 is easier than migrating to a cloud platform, but there are some considerations.